Conformal Policy Control: Constrained Black-Box Sequence Optimization Implementation Details and Results

 \subsection{Improving the Safe Policy}

 To improve the safe policy, we take a fixed set of seed sequences from the GA optimizer history and sample actions from $\pi_{\theta_0}$.
 From the resulting data, we construct DPO preference triplets of the form $(\mathbf{x}, \mathbf{x}^+, \mathbf{x}^-)$, where $\mathbf{x}^+$ is preferred over $\mathbf{x}^-$ based on the oracle scores.
 We initialize the improved policy $\pi_{\theta_t}$ at the safe policy weights and train using the DPO loss \citep{rafailov2023direct}.
+At each round, 10 seeds were used for the DPO-post-trained policy, with 2 from the initial safe model's seeds and 8 selected as the highest-scoring historical training sequences.
 See Algorithm \ref{alg:cpc_round} for pseudocode of a single round of CPC.

 We chose DPO as our policy improvement method because \citet{chen2025generalists} demonstrated that it struggles with poor feasibility rates compared to other fine-tuning approaches, making it a challenging test case for our risk control procedure.
 See Table~\ref{tab:dpo_hyperparams} for hyperparameter settings.